andrzejolszak/picat-blazor-monaco-ide/README.md

 # picat-blazor-monaco-ide
-Web IDE for the Picat programming language based on .net Blazor and Monaco
+Web IDE for the Picat programming language based on .net Blazor and Monaco.

 This editor aims to aid in learning Picat syntax and editing Picat programs.